MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 4GP graphene-based sensor project

 # Introduction
-The aim of this project is to study a graphite-based low-tech sensor, based on the publication "Pencil Drawn Strain Gauges and Chemiresistors on Paper" by Cheng-Wei Lin*, Zhibo Zhao*, Jaemyung Kim & Jiaxing Huang, published on Nature in 2014.
+The aim of this project is to study a graphite-based low-tech sensor, based on the publication "Pencil Drawn Strain Gauges and Chemiresistors on Paper" by Cheng-Wei Lin, Zhibo Zhao, Jaemyung Kim & Jiaxing Huang, published on Nature in 2014.

 According to this research, graphite particles, deposited by coloring a sensor trace, can act as strain gauges.
 These strain gauges can then be used to measure resistances of the order of the Giga-ohm (10E9 Ohms), for a much cheaper price than buying a multimeter able to measure this order of resistance.